stanfordnlp/CoreNLP/doc/segmenter/README-Arabic.txt

   -domain arz

-You can also construct a file that specifies a dialect for each newline-separated sentence, by adding "atb" or "arz" at the beginning of each line followed by a tab character.
+You can also construct a file that specifies a dialect for each newline-separated sentence, by adding "123" or "arz" at the beginning of each line followed by a tab character.
 This feature is enabled with the flag:

   -withDomains